Anne Whitmore1

 F, #150145, d.
 28 November 1748

-Catherine Paschall was the daughter of Henry Paschall and Catherine Appleton.1 She married Sir Ralph Verney, 1st Earl Verney, son of Sir John Verney, 1st Viscount Fermanagh and Elizabeth Palmer, on 24 February 1707/8 at St. Gile's-in-the-Fields Church, London, England.
-She died on 28 November 1748 at Little Chelsea, London, England.1 She was buried on 20 December 1748 at Middle Claydon, Buckinghamshire, England.1
+Catherine Paschall was the daughter of Henry Paschall and Catherine Appleton.1 She married Ralph Verney, 1st Earl Verney, son of John Verney, 1st Viscount Fermanagh and Elizabeth Palmer, on 24 February 1707/8 at St. Gile's-in-the-Fields Church, London, EnglandG.
+She died on 28 November 1748 at Little Chelsea, London, EnglandG.1 She was buried on 20 December 1748 at Middle Claydon, Buckinghamshire, EnglandG.1

-From 24 February 1707/8, her married name became Verney.1 As a result of her marriage, Catherine Paschall was styled as Viscountess Fermanagh on 23 June 1717.
-As a result of her marriage, Catherine Paschall was styled as Countess Verney on 22 March 1742/43.
+From 24 February 1707/8, her married name became Verney.1 After her marriage, Catherine Paschall was styled as Viscountess Fermanagh on 23 June 1717.
+After her marriage, Catherine Paschall was styled as Countess Verney on 22 March 1742/43.

-Children of Catherine Paschall and Sir Ralph Verney, 1st Earl Verney
+Children of Catherine Paschall and Ralph Verney, 1st Earl Verney

 Citations